sandiegopython/test-driven-django-development/tutorials/02-models.rst

         created_at = models.DateTimeField(auto_now_add=True, editable=False)
         modified_at = models.DateTimeField(auto_now=True, editable=False)

+If you aren't already familiar with databases, this code may be somewhat daunting.
+A good way to think about a model (or a database table) is as a sheet in a spreadsheet.
+Each field like the ``title`` or ``author`` is a column in the spreadsheet and each different instance of the model -- each individual blog post in our project -- is a row in the spreadsheet.

 To create the database table for our ``Post`` model we need to run syncdb again:

 .. code-block:: bash